Disclaimer: I don't own Harry Potter. Also, this fic is based on Aya Macchiato's story 'Harry Potter and the Gift of the Morrighan'. With permission.

 "I'm sitting right here," Harry grumbled, but Melania took no notice of him.
 Instead she continued to harangue Sirius until he promised to buy Harry a new wand before he went back to Hogwarts.

 Harry hated the idea, since a trip to Ollivanders meant possibly ending up with Voldemort's brother wand.
 It wasn't just a question of avoiding drawing the attention of Dumbledore – in Harry's mind the wand was a symbol of his connection to Voldemort and his involvement in the Prophecy.
 As much as he had tried to convince himself that he'd left all that behind him, Harry didn't want to risk finding out otherwise.
-He wanted no part of the trappings of the Boy Who Lived and therefore planned to put off buying a new wand for as long as possible.
+He wanted nothing to do with the trappings of the Boy Who Lived and so planned to put off buying a new wand for as long as possible.

 Yet in some ways Harry appreciated Melania's interference, since he knew she was honestly trying to help.
-His Black relatives all wanted him to become the best wizard he could be, although it was probably less for his own sake and more for the sake of the family as a whole, and he was grateful for their concern.
-It was a welcome contrast to the Dursleys, who had always hoped for his failure, never his success.
+His Black relatives all wanted him to become the best wizard he could be (although it was probably less for his own sake and more for the sake of the family as a whole) and he was grateful for their concern.
+It was a welcome contrast to the Dursleys, who had always hoped for his failure and never his success.
 Being a member of the Black family came with certain responsibilities, however, as Arcturus soon reminded them all.

 "I am sure Orion will benefit from a properly matched wand, allowing his already impressive skills to improve still further," Arcturus said before turning to Sirius with a stern look.
 "Your performance, however, is less than satisfactory."

 Sirius immediately looked defensive.
 "What do you mean?"